APPC Code of Conduct

 - Political practitioners must always abide by the internal rules on declaration and handling of interests laid down by any public body on which they serve.

-- Political practitioners must not exploit public servants or abuse the facilities of institutions of central, regional or local government within the UK.
+- Member organisations and political practitioners must not exploit public servants or abuse the facilities of institutions of central, regional or local government within the UK.

-- Members must disclose the names of all their clients and practitioners in the APPC Register.
-A member providing secretariat or other services for an All-Party Parliamentary Group must list that APPG as a client, together with the name(s) of the APPG’s funder(s) and any associated organisation(s).
+- Member organisations must disclose the names of all their relevant clients and practitioners in the APPC Register.
+A member organisation providing secretariat or other services for an All-Party Parliamentary Group must list that APPG as a client, together with the name(s) of the APPG’s funder(s) and any associated organisation(s).
 Where a client has outside or multiple funders, the names of those funders do not need to be listed on the face of the Register, but must be included in the same way as funders of an All Party Parliamentary Group.

-In all their activities and dealings, political practitioners must be at all times aware of the importance of their observance of the principles and duties set out in this Code for the protection and maintenance of their own reputation, the good name and success of their business, and the standing of the profession as a whole.
+In all their activities and dealings, member organisations and political practitioners must be aware at all times of the importance of observing the principles and duties set out in this Code to protect and maintain their own reputation, the good name and success of their business, and the standing of the profession as a whole.